 Using access tokens with Square SDKs

-When using a backend Square SDK, the client is initialized with an access token and target environment, as shown in the following PHP SDK snippet:
+When using a backend Square SDK, the client is initialized with an access token and target environment.
+The following PHP SDK snippet initializes the client for the Sandbox:

 The following table lists the access tokens and other credentials used for Square development.
 Credential use is dependent on your development scenario.